Aixufey/Docker-Complete/README.md

 ### Volumes to persist data

+#### Anonymous & Named Volume

 - Volumes are folder path on local that can mount into containers.
 - This essentially means host can access environment files and vice versa.
 - Volumes need a name to persist `-v feedback:/app/feedback` will create a named Volume feedback in /app/feedback when running the image.
 This will persist even if container and image are removed.
 - This flag creates a named volume, however anonymous volume may be created as instruction in Dockerfile using `VOLUME ["volume-name"]`.
 But it will be recreated everytime a container spins up.

+#### Binding Volume

+- Essentially Binding creates a "shared folder" between host and the container, any changes to this directory/file are reflected on both host and the container. **The directory has to be absolute path mapped to the container along with an anonymous Volume to preserve node_modules being overwritten from host machine** This will cause error as host machine most likely won't have those node modules installed.
+- `docker run -p 3000:80 -d --rm --name feedback-app -v feedback:/app/feedback -v "C:\Users\userName\Desktop\Docker-Complete\src\DataVolume:/app" -v /app/node_modules feedback-node:volumes`
+- The first -v creates a named Volume feedback, second -v creates a binding between host folder source mapped to container /app, finally the third -v creates an anonymous Volume to preserve node_modules.

 ```mermaid
 %%{init: {'theme': 'neutral'}}%%